 WE ARE DEDICATED TO ENCOURAGING THE THOUGHTFUL CONSIDERATION OF A CHRISTIAN UNDERSTANDING OF LIFE AND CULTURE IN SERVICE TO THE

 Michael Sacasas earned his MA in Theological Studies from Reformed Theological Seminary in 2002.
-He was later a doctoral candidate at the University of Central Florida studying the relationship between technology and society with a particular focus on the work of Hannah Arendt.
+He was later a doctoral candidate at the University of Central Florida studying the relationship between technology and society with a focus on the work of Hannah Arendt.
 Along the way he has taught in a variety of settings, served as a school administrator, and written extensively on technology and society.
-He is an Associate Fellow in Ethics and Culture at the Greystone Theological Institute and, for three years, directed Greystone’s Center for the Study of Ethics and Technology.
+He is an Associate Fellow in Ethics and Culture at the Greystone Theological Institute.

-Michael has written for The New Atlantis, The New Inquiry, Real Life Magazine, Mere Orthodoxy, Rhizomes, The American, and Second Nature Journal.
-His work has also been cited in places like The Atlantic, Thought and Action, The New York Times, and at least one book by a former vice-president.
-He writes The Convivial Society, a regular newsletter on technology and society.
-Michael and Sarah have been married since 2008 and are currently delighted and exhausted by the task of raising their two young daughters, Margaret and Elizabeth.
+Michael has written for The New Atlantis, Comment, Plough, The New Inquiry, Real Life Magazine, Mere Orthodoxy, The American, and Second Nature Journal.
+His work has also been cited in places like The Atlantic, Thought and Action, The New York Times.
+He writes The Convivial Society, a newsletter on technology and society.
+Michael and Sarah have been married since 2008 and are currently delighted and exhausted by the task of raising their two young daughters.

 After wondering what she was going to do with the rest of her life, Nora jumped at the chance to volunteer in the office of the fledgling Study Center in the summer of 2001.
 When they offered to pay her for doing what she loved, she gladly accepted becoming part time in 2002 and full time in 2005.
 She has three grown children and three delightful grandchildren.
 In her spare time she enjoys genealogy research, creating quilts, DIY projects, photography and trying to teach her cats, Jack and Zoe, to shake hands.